projectatomic/atomic-system-containers/flannel/README.md

 2. a network is configured in etcd

-(example with etcd also installed as a system container: `runc exec etcd etcdctl set /atomic.io/network/config '{"Network":"172.17.0.0/16"}'`)
+(example with etcd installed as a system container: `runc exec etcd etcdctl set /atomic.io/network/config '{"Network":"172.17.0.0/16"}'`)

 Pull from local docker into ostree: